enchant97/leo-lang/README.md

 - Defined variables cannot change data-type
 - Variables have a global/local scope (when defined in a function or loop they are local)
 - When passing values into a function they can either be passed by reference or value, however some data-types must be passed by reference for example arrays
+- Dynamically allocated memory must be freed manually
+    - The "IN" command produces dynamic allocated memory
+- You cannot define a function inside of another function

 ### Lang Info
 A "lang info" file can be included in each project which defines certain parameters for the compiler/interpreter.